ZeusWPI/Tab/README.md

 6. Run `./bin/dev`
 7. Browse to [http://localhost:3000](http://localhost:3000)

+Or, run ./setup.sh and go to step 6.

 ## Adding clients

 A client can see and modify balances of other users.